 Here's how PrestaShop and Shopify are displayed on Google Trends:

-Even though the popularity of Shopify has increased over the last few years, PrestaShop's reliability is still well-liked among its users.
+Even though Shopify's popularity has increased over the last few years, PrestaShop's reliability is still well-liked among its users.

 Both PrestaShop and Shopify are user-friendly; hence, even not tech-savvy users feel comfortable working with them.
 In fact, Shopify is even easier to use due to its wizard mode, drag and drop builder, and intuitive dashboard.
 Creating a store on this platform shouldn't take long, and you could start making changes to it right away.